 “Having the players visit certainly provided a lift to patients,” he said.

 “I know how passionate Richmond fans are, as I have a son who barracks for them.”

 Mr Astbury was wary of last weekend’s high temperatures, but was enthusiastic about the visit to the area.

 “The weather might not be kind to us, but the people of the Goulburn Valley region always are.”

 Ms Betson was philosophical about the positive impact events like the Richmond visit can have on the wider community.

-“People say it’s just a game, but when it’s a game that makes so many people happy it’s just priceless.”
+“People say it’s just a game, but when it’s a game that makes so many people happy it’s just priceless,” he said.

-Press play on the video in the banner to watch a collection of highlights from RIchmond's visit.
+To watch a collection of highlights from RIchmond's visit click here.

 Follow @gvhealth on Instagram to see GV Health news and events as they happen.